cuba-platform/masquerade/README.md

 The library has a special method  ```_$``` to define any element in the screen.
 This method has three implementations:

-* The first implementation gets the element by its class;
+* The first implementation gets the element by its class:

     ```_$(Class<T> clazz)```
-* The second implementation gets the element by its class and the path;
+* The second implementation gets the element by its class and the path:

     ```_$(Class<T> clazz, String... path)```
-* The third implementation gets the element by its class and _by_ selector.
+* The third implementation gets the element by its class and _by_ selector:

     ```_$(Class<T> clazz, By by)```

-For example, we need to click the button on the screen:
+For example, we can click the button on the screen:

 ```java
 import static com.haulmont.masquerade.Components._$